[wp_google_searchbox]

 The phrase “You shall eat no leavened bread with it; seven days you shall eat unleavened bread with it, that is, the bread of affliction” introduces significant uncertainty with the word it.
 What is it?

-The other case is that the first part of verse 3 refers to Passover.
+Another view is that the first part of verse 3 still refers to the Passover.
 This is even more complicated.
-What does it refer if not the seven days?
+What does it refer to if not the seven days?
 There are two possibilities: the Passover sacrifice mentioned in verse 2 or the Passover day referred to in verse 1.
 So, the phrase “You shall eat no leavened bread with it” could be “eat no leavened bread with the [Passover sacrifice]” or “eat no leavened bread [during] the [Passover day].”
 But which one?
-Reread this:
+Again and still, Scripture is not clear.

 So, it comes down to a personal choice.
 I remove all leaven before Passover evening and treat the entire day the same way as the Days of Unleavened Bread.
 However, I also recognize that there could be a legitimate reason for not treating Passover as a Day of Unleavened Bread.
 Allow me to explain.

-Passover is also called a preparation day[3].
-The fact that Passover is not a holyday and is a preparation day for the Days of Unleavened Bread would allow Passover to be the time that the ancient Israelites removed all leaven in preparation for the Days of Unleavened Bread.
+Passover is also called a Preparation Day[3] in the New Testament.
+The fact that Passover is not a holyday and is a preparation day for the Days of Unleavened Bread means that Passover could be the time that the ancient Israelites removed all leaven in preparation for the Days of Unleavened Bread.
+As a non-holyday and a Preparation Day, the Passover is distinct from the Days of Unleavened Bread so it is difficult to find any additional clarity on leaven and leavened bread in the NT scriptures.

 May God’s grace and peace be upon you!